MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 ### Cargo service connection

-Use the following parameters to define and secure a connection to [Cargo](../../artifacts/get-started-cargo.md) artifacts feeds.
+Use the following parameters to define and secure a connection to a [Cargo](../../artifacts/get-started-cargo.md) artifact repository.

 | Parameter | Description |
 | --------- | ----------- |